Congenital penile curvature

 The STAGE technique in detail

-Using geometric principles, the point on which the curvature is at maximum (P) is located.
-It is situated at the crossing point of both axes of the curvature.
-At this point, maximum straightening can be achieved with minimal interference.
+Using the geometric principles of the STAGE technique, the point of maximum curvature (P) is identified.
+This is located at the intersection of the two axes of curvature.
+There, maximum straightening can be achieved with minimal intervention.

 The point of maximum curvature (P) is marked.
-The tunica albuginea (the envelope of the erectile tissue) consists of two layer: the inner and the outer one.
-The tunica albuginea is not perforated during the procedure, which leaves the mechanism of erection within the erectile tissue intact.
+The tunica albuginea (erectile tissue skin) consists of two layers, an inner and an outer layer.
+In the STAGE technique, the tunica albuginea is not perforated.
+Thus, the erectile mechanism in the corpus cavernosum remains untouched.

-Steps 1-3 are repeated until the penis is straight.
+The individual steps are repeated until a complete straightening of the penis is achieved.

-Following the successful straightening of the penis, all tissue layers are repositioned.
+After complete straightening of the penis, repositioning of all tissue layers and the skin is performed.

 Video about the STAGE technique